lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 ## Motivation

-Currently, Lido has no adopted and well-defined mechanism of applying coverage for stakeholders' losses due to validators pentalties, slashing and other conditions.
+Currently, Lido has no adopted and well-defined mechanism of applying coverage for stakeholders' losses due to validators penalties, slashing and other conditions.
 We propose an in-protocol solution to precisely specify coverage application without breaking existing principles, agreements, and integrations with stETH token.
 The proposal is aimed to improve the overall technical transparency and completeness of the Lido protocol regarding applying coverage.

 We have no presumption and prerequisites of when and how exactly loss compensation happens.
 We only propose to make this possible in a way that’s correctly handled by 3rd party protocols (e.g. Anchor Protocol) integrated with stETH.
 ## Mechanics